rneuhausler/coralModel/README.md

 # coralModel

+## Authors:

+Rosanna Neuhausler, Maria Bruna, and Martin Robinson

+## Acknowledgement

+This material is based upon work supported by the National Science Foundation under Grant No. DGE-1450053

 ----

+Hello potential coralModel user!
+This code is an early, but still working, iteration of an ongoing project.
+If you wish to use a more updated version, or have any questions regarding this version, please email me at rneuhausler@berkeley.edu.

 For the purpose of drawing attention to specific parts of the python code throughout this introduction, I substitute non-focused on parts of the code with:
 ```python
      .